Cray-HPE/csm-config/ansible/roles/csm.password/README.md

 csm.password
 =========

 Retrieve the password from the CSM vault instance and set it on the target host(s) for the given user.

 Requirements
 ------------

 A password for the specified user must exist in the vault instance prior to running this role.
+If the password does not exist, the role will exit cleanly and make no changes to the target host(s).
 This role must be run in the context of the CSM Configuration Framework Service (CFS) in its Ansible Execution Environment (AEE).

 Role Variables
 --------------